ethereumjs/ethereumjs-monorepo/packages/tx/docs/interfaces/TxOptions.md

 A transaction object by default gets frozen along initialization.
 This gives you strong additional security guarantees on the consistency of the tx parameters.
+It also enables tx hash caching when the `hash()` method is called multiple times.

 If you need to deactivate the tx freeze - e.g. because you want to subclass tx and add aditional properties - it is strongly encouraged that you do the freeze yourself